 - Scaly Spoon: Scaly Spoon fires Tiny Catapult which deflects fifty percent of all ranged damage back at its attacker.

-- Iguana: Iguana flings Scale Dart, which will grant energy for each attack against an already-buffed target.
+- Iguana: Iguana flings Scale Dart (1 Energy) – 120 damage and 30 shield, which will grant energy for each attack against an already-buffed target.

 - Snake Jar: Snake Jar uses Jar Barrage to protect from shield-breaking enemy assaults, stopping them from inflicting any further harm.